syncfusion-content/maui-docs/MAUI/RadialGauge/ranges.md

 ### Range offset in pixel

-If the `OffsetUnit` is set as a pixels, the range will be moved based on the provided pixel value.
+If the `OffsetUnit` is set as a pixels, the range will be moved from axis line based on the provided pixel value.

 {% tabs %}